andybega/forecaster2/README.md

 Coup forecasts
 ==============

-Code and data to create the coup forecasts at ADD URL ONCE IT IS UP.
+Code and data to create the coup forecasts at https://github.com/andybega/forecaster2.

 This repo is organized around tasks: